RhetTbull/osxmetadata/README.md

 The Finder keeps some legacy Finder info data about files in a bitstring stored in the `com.apple.FinderInfo` extended attribute. osxmetadata provides some attributes for working with this data.

-- `stationarypad`: True if the file is a stationary pad (file template) otherwise False; setting this attribute has the same effect as setting the `Stationary pad` checkbox in the Finder's `Get Info` window.
+- `stationerypad`: True if the file is a stationery pad (file template) otherwise False; setting this attribute has the same effect as setting the `Stationery pad` checkbox in the Finder's `Get Info` window.
 - `findercolor`: The color of the file as an integer; setting this attribute has the same effect as applying a color label in the Finder's `Get Info` window. osxmetadata will set this attribute automatically when setting user tags; it is recommended you do not set this attribute directly.
 - `finderinfo`: The raw Finder info data as a bytes object; you should only manipulate this attribute if you know what you are doing.